Creston, British Columbia: Flora and fauna

-The moisture-loving western hemlock grows near the town's northern boundary; another wet-belt indicator, the western red cedar, is common in the area.
+The moisture-loving western hemlock grows near the town's northern boundary; another wet-belt indicator, the western redcedar, is common in the area.
 The sun-loving ponderosa pine forms a larger proportion of the vegetation near Creston's southern boundary.
-Douglas fir is the most common native tree throughout; other large conifers include grand fir, western larch, western white pine and lodgepole pine.
+Douglas-fir is the most common native tree throughout; other large conifers include grand fir, western larch, western white pine and lodgepole pine.
 Large pines other than the ponderosa are seldom seen in town, but are common in some of the woods nearby.
 The only native deciduous tree which matches the conifers in size is the black cottonwood.
 White birch and trembling aspen grow to medium size; smaller trees include the Rocky Mountain maple and bitter cherry.
-Prominent among the non-native trees are blue spruce, horsechestnut, Norway maple, silver maple, and several species of walnut, including the butternut.
+Prominent among the non-native trees are blue spruce, horse-chestnut, Norway maple, silver maple, and several species of walnut, including the butternut.
 There also are occasional examples of catalpa, chestnut, London plane, and tulip tree.

 Large mammals at Creston include cougar, bear, beaver, coyote, deer, elk, moose, muskrat and river otter.
-More than 265 bird species occur in the Creston Valley, which is in a migration corridor for waterfowl such as goose and swan; the valley is also a wintering area for birds of prey.
+More than 265 bird species occur in the Creston Valley, which is in a migration corridor for waterfowl such as geese and swans; the valley is also a wintering area for birds of prey.
 The Creston area hosts British Columbia's only remaining population of northern leopard frog.